History of Walsingham Academy

 The first day of class at Walsingham Academy was September 16, 1947 at 601 College Terrace in Williamsburg, Virginia.
 This house, which has since served as a rectory for the priests at St. Bede Catholic Church, was built as a fraternity house.
 It was later bought by St. Bede parish for use as an USO residence for women.
 After the war, it was free to serve another purpose – a Catholic school.

 It was Father Thomas Walsh's vision to have a Catholic school in Williamsburg, "because he felt that you reach parents most quickly through the children,” Sister Mary Emmanuel wrote in Walsingham's chronicles.
 It was he who invited the Sisters of Mercy of Philadelphia to Williamsburg and offered the use of the USO building as a school.
-St. Bede Church of Williamsburg had the honor of housing the only shrine of Our Lady of Walsingham in America; because of this the Sisters of Mercy chose to name the Academy they founded Our Lady of Walsingham Academy.
+St. Bede Church of Williamsburg had the honor of housing the first Roman Catholic shrine of Our Lady of Walsingham in America; because of this the Sisters of Mercy chose to name the Academy they founded Our Lady of Walsingham Academy.

 Fifty-eight boarders and day students registered that first year.
 In June, there was one graduate, Margaret Avery Leavitt '48, whose graduation was "celebrated with all the pomp and ceremony of twenty.”
 She said in her commencement address, "As Charter Members of Walsingham Academy we are not a little conscious of the duty and privilege which is ours – of placing the stamp of Catholic education upon this historic city of Williamsburg.
 In a spot where priorities are so justly honored and held in esteem, to us it falls to wield the torch of a type of education whose tradition it is to place first things first.”